agl-alexglopez/agl-alexglopez/README.md

 #### Dancing Links Visualizer

-After much consideration, I have finally found raylib to be the perfect tool to visualize Donald Knuth's Dancing Links algorithm for graph cover problems.
+After revisiting this old project, I have found raylib to be the perfect tool to visualize Donald Knuth's Dancing Links algorithm for graph cover problems.
 I have found a fun application of this type of problem solver for the Pokemon video games.

 ![pokemon-gui](/images/pokemon-gui.png)